seiyaku

 Burning incense generates three things:

 All three can be utilised in religious rituals, but their original purpose was quite different.
-Its primary use was for the aroma only, to mask foul bodily stench.
-The smoke and ash were unwanted by-products and incense makers aimed to minimise these.
+Its primary use was for the aroma to mask foul bodily stench.
+The smoke and ash were unwanted by-products.

 Pagan use

-Ancient soap would have been pretty good at cleaning off grubby marks, but for body odour, soap did no more than replace it with pleasant perfume.
+Ancient soap would have been pretty good at cleaning off grubby marks, but for body odour, soap did little more than replace it with pleasant perfume.

-However, the effect was not long-lasting.
-So for places where many people would gather, such as a temple, incense was used to mask the whiff.
-This would be especially useful at funerals with the decay of putrid flesh.
-(We've passed the worst of this page now.
+However, that effect was not long lasting.
+So for places where many people gathered, such as a temple, incense was used to mask the whiff.
+This would be especially useful at funerals to disguise the whiffocalypse from the rotting putrid flesh.
+(Don't worry - we've passed the unpleasant stuff on this page now.
 Carry on eating your breakfast.)

-Temple priests would have also noticed pesky insects buzzed off when incense was burned and their absence would aid meditation and prayer.
-A natural extension would be to use incense to dispel evil spirits.
+Temple priests would also have noticed that pesky insects buzzed off when incense was burned and their absence aided meditation and prayer.
+A natural extension of this idea would be to consider incense useful for dispelling evil spirits.

 Spiritual use